Estimated Reading Time: 5 Minutes

 Well, one can almost just as easily make deposit below the required reporting amount, just in more increments.
 When this happens, though, the banks and government are still watching, looking for those trying to abuse this rule.

 Enter the Situation of Oh Suk Kwon, a South Korean immigrant, U.S. veteran and husband.

-Kwon fulfilled the American dream when he bought a business in 2007 and became a business owner, a service station on a highway in Maryland.
+Kwon fulfilled the American dream when he bought a business in 2007, a service station on a highway in Maryland.
 However, just a few years later after owning it, the IRS seized all of his assets, some $59,000.

 He was depositing money below the $10,000 reporting amount.

 Well, if you think about it, instead of depositing lump sums greater than $10,000 at a time, one can almost just as easily make deposits below the required reporting amount, just in more increments.

 To Kwon’s dismay, the government coincidentally began scanning bank records for deposits made below the reporting amount, but in a relatively high frequency.